proteininnovation/MLAbDev/README.md

 IPIAbDev is a highly flexible AI-ML Framework, designed for high-throughput prediction of antibody developability and biophysical properties, with a primary focus on polyreactivity (PSR) and SEC developability, while being extensible to SPR binder, HIC, etc. It integrates multiple antibody-specific protein language models (AbLang2, AntiBERTy, AntiBERTa2, AntiBERTa2-CSSP) for embedding generation and supports a diverse set of classifiers, including XGBoost, Random Forest, 1D-CNN with residual blocks, and Transformer architectures.
 Key features include automated embedding generation, HCDR3-cluster-stratified k-fold cross-validation to prevent data leakage, model training and prediction for binary classification tasks, and built-in interpretability via Integrated Gradients for residue-level attribution.
 The package also provides publication-ready visualization of ROC curves, performance metrics (AUC, accuracy, F1, precision, recall), and attribution heatmaps

+# About
+This open source software was developed at The Antibody Platform, Institut for Protein Innovation,Boston, USA

+# Machine Learning Architect and Designer:
+Hoan Nguyen,PhD

 # Sequence-based ML models and Encoding
 Full heavy and light chain sequences,  Heavy chain sequences, CDR3 sequences